Saving the Elephants with AI

 Ahead of this year’s World Elephant Day, Inspur joined with Xishuangbanna National Nature Reserve to develop an extensive technology system for the conservation of some 300 Asian elephants in Yunnan, China.

 The Asian elephant, found only in South and Southeast Asia and the southern border of Yunnan, had been critically endangered for decades.
-30 years of conversation brought Yunnan’s population of Asian elephants from a precarious 183 to 300, and even such a modest increase has already caused much conflict in the area due to shrinking habitats.
+30 years of conservation brought Yunnan’s population of Asian elephants from a precarious 183 to 300, and even such a modest increase has already caused much conflict in the area due to shrinking habitats.
 The elephants frequently cross into human communities, causing costly disruptions like crop raids, structural damage, and danger to human lives.
 Moreover, increased interaction with humans can cause long-term changes to the animals’ behavior, which need to be monitored closely as well.

 A researcher tests his video recording device before installing it in the forest.
 A broad network of such devices all over Xishuangbanna National Nature Reserve capture image and footage of elephants to enable real-time tracking and analytics.